ResearchComputing/Documentation/docs/compute/monitoring-resources.md

 _** - only available to users who are logged in._

 > _Notes on XDMoD Syntax_
->	* a "CPU Hour" is a "core hour" (e.g., for a single job, this would be the number of `ntasks` a user specifies in their job script multipled by how long the job runs)
+>	* a "CPU Hour" is a "core hour" (e.g., for a single job, this would be the number of `ntasks` a user specifies in their job script multiplied by how long the job runs)
 >	* a "PI" is a project account (e.g., `ucb-general` or `ucb124_asc1`)

 ### Step 4: Become a pro!